IvanKrstv/python-mini-projects/README.md

-# Python mini games
+# Python mini projects
-Welcome to the repository "Python mini games" which consists of small projects, written in Python all by myself.
+Welcome to the repository "Python mini projects" which consists of small projects, written in Python all by myself.
 Below this, there are a few words for each of these projects and a small demo.
-I am always ready to look at any suggestions for optimization of the projects and ideas for new ones.
+I am always ready to look at any suggestions for optimization of the projects and any ideas for new ones.

 ## Guess The Number